Ganesh-alt1807/Happy_bday/README.txt

-🎂 HAPPY BIRTHDAY CODE PROJECT 🎂
-Created by: Irfan Dev Journey

-THANK YOU for downloading!
  Here is how to use this code:

 1. HOW TO RUN:
    - Simply double-click "index.html" and it will open in your browser.